 - A student must have studied a foreign language and be able to demonstrate an ability to read and write in that language.
 Evaluators will look for evidence that a student has progressed at least through three semesters of a foreign language or equivalent at the college level.
-Some students may have entered San Francisco State University with 6 units of Advanced Placement credit in a language and could, therefore, go directly into a third-semester language course.
+Some students may have entered SF State with 6 units of Advanced Placement credit in a language and could, therefore, go directly into a third-semester language course.
 Students who can demonstrate that their native language was not English may count English competence as fulfilling the foreign language requirement.

 An interested student who meets these minimum qualifications should contact their adviser for possible nomination for membership in the society.